James Dean Bradfield

 early search for world domination.

-based around the struggle for your own identity, once you've been away
+songs are based around the struggle for your own identity, once you've

-from home for a long time.
-There's a certain amount of perhaps what
+been away from home for a long time.
+There's a certain amount of perhaps

-you might call spiritual repatriation - and there's a lot of other people
+what you might call spiritual repatriation and there's a lot

-in those songs coincidentally, that seem to be from those areas.
-That's
+of other people in those songs coincidentally, that seem to be from

 In the initial stages of writing the LP however,

-James felt that his songs were "too lightweight."
-But after
+James felt that his songs were too lightweight, especially

-6 weeks of trying, his confidence was finally boosted after penning
+of trying, his confidence was finally boosted after penning An English

-An English Gentleman - a touching tribute to the Manics' late manager,
+Gentleman a touching tribute to the Manics late manager,

 publicist and close friend, Philip Hall, without whom, the band may